mattions/neuronvisio/README.rst

 Documentation
 =============

-The documentation is available in the doc folder or online_.
+The documentation is available in the doc folder or online_ or in pdf format in the docs direcotry

 .. _online: http://mattions.github.com/neuronvisio